baurine/study-note/resume/resume-en.md

 ### Others

 1. Good at Git, can use `git reflog` to save some misoperations, use `git rebase -i` to modify the commit history, familiar Gitlfow, Git hooks, implemented a ruby gem to manage the Git hooks ([Link](https://github.com/baurine/githook))
-1. Can use Docker & GitLab CI & CD
+1. Can use Docker ([Link](https://github.com/baurine/study-note/blob/master/dev-ops/docker-note.md)) to do GitLab CI & CD ([Link](https://github.com/baurine/study-note/blob/master/dev-ops/gitlab-ci-note.md))
 1. Use vim in common life

 ## WORK PROJECTS